akshay5995/powerbi-report-component/README.md

 # Powerbi Report Component

-It's a minimalistic react component to embed a powerbi report or dashboard into your react application.
+It's a minimalistic react component to embed a Microsoft PowerBI report or dashboard into your react application.
 Makes embedding a microsoft powerbi report/ dashboard  into your react application a breeze.

 ## Installation